pineconedata/pineconedata.github.io/_posts/2023-11-07-automated-feed-generator.md

 thumbnail-img: /assets/img/rss-icon-96.png
 ---

-RSS feeds are a fantstic tool for reading the latest content from your favourite websites without cluttering up your email inbox or manually visiting each website.
+RSS feeds are a fantastic tool for reading the latest content from your favorite websites without cluttering up your email inbox or manually visiting each website.
 However, not every website owner publishes an official RSS feed anymore, making it difficult to access up-to-date content in one place.
 That's why today we'll be digging into how to generate your own personalized RSS feed using Python and web scraping.

 ## What is an RSS feed?
 First off, an RSS (Really Simple Syndication) feed is a type of web feed that allows you to access updates to websites in a standardized, computer-readable format.
 Typically, a website owner will publish one RSS feed per website (or, for larger websites, one per category) that is updated regularly with new information.
 You can subscribe to multiple RSS feeds within an RSS feed reader (aka aggregator) - all you need to subscribe is the URL of the RSS feed.
 The RSS feed reader then displays an overview of the latest stories and information from all of your subscribed sites in one consolidated location.